 If you are making more than 2 trips in one day, it will be more economical to purchase a day pass.
 You can do this when you board the bus.

-If you need to purchase any other kind of pass, you will need to do so at the main Transfer Center (147 Old Wilmington Road) or the administrative office (455 Grove Street).
+If you need to purchase any other kind of pass, you will need to do so at the FAST Transit Center (505 Franklin Street).
 Carlie C's locations offer a limited selection of bus passes as well.
-Please see the Fares Passes page for more information.
+Please see the Fares and Passes page for more information.

 Hint: If you ride the bus often, it may be more economical to buy a multi-day pass.
 You may also be eligible for a reduced fare.